Isotta Gervasi: Relationship with Grazia Deledda

-There are several testimonies, both from private letters and from some compositions in which Grazia Deledda introduces Isotta Gervasi, with affectionate and interesting tones.
-The two met around 1920 at the Terme della Fratta, where the writer would stop for a few days, when she'd return from Cervia.
+There are several testimonies, both from private letters and from some compositions, in which Grazia Deledda writes of Gervasi in affectionate and interested tones.
+The two met around 1920 at the Terme della Fratta, where the writer would stop for a few days, when she would return from Cervia.
 Without question, both humanly and artistically, Deledda was struck by the young woman from Cervia and the two began to spend a lot of time together.
-Deledda in letters to family members often spoke about the evenings spent in Isotta's company, and about their trips by car to visit Marino Moretti and Alfredo Panzini.
+Deledda in letters to family members often spoke about the evenings spent in Gervasi's company, and about their trips by car to visit Marino Moretti and Alfredo Panzini.

-It's not hard to grasp why the two women have become close friends.
+It is not hard to grasp why the two women have become close friends.
 They were both endowed with a stubborn resilience, which allowed them to transcend the mistrust and biases of an age in which women had a marginal position in the public and professional spheres; they developed themselves in fields, although different, that were dominated by a strong male presence.
-Isotta Gervasi was also Grazia Deledda's doctor during her last stay in Cervia.
-In the short story "Happy August" first published in Corriere della Sera on August 30, 1935 and then published in the posthumous collection "Il cedro del Lebano", Deledda, now seriously ill, describes a beautiful portrait of Isotta:"Here, on the other hand, the Doctor is ready: like an elderly but still sprightly archangel, she arrives dressed in white on the wings of her bicycle, and in a moment her words light up the gloomy domestic horizon.
+Gervasi was also Grazia Deledda's doctor during her last stay in Cervia.
+In the short story "Happy August" first published in Corriere della Sera on August 30, 1935, and then published in the posthumous collection Il cedro del Lebano, Deledda, now seriously ill, describes a beautiful portrait of Isotta:Here, on the other hand, the Doctor is ready: like an elderly but still sprightly archangel, she arrives dressed in white on the wings of her bicycle, and in a moment her words light up the gloomy domestic horizon.
 And her recipes are not expensive: "fresh and pure water" or, at most, some purgative lemonade.
 And if the Doctor arrives from Ravenna with her car to finish, it is almost necessary to celebrate the illness, like an ungrateful guest that we know we will have to leave in a few hours.
-The Doctor is beautiful, elegant; in the evening she transforms like the fairy Melusina, with her clothes and her dazzling jewels, and her eyes and teeth still more dazzling: but she is also a fairy in front of the sick bed, whether a prince or a expert care, generously gives bottles of ancient wine and chickens and flowers."Isotta Gervasi, on the other hand, used to characterize Grazia Deledda as a woman with very vibrant and intelligent eyes and at the same time, shy and reserved, emphasizing the attributes most similar to her own character: on the one hand determination and tenacity and on the other hand sweetness and discretion.
-The Madesani Deledda family remained very loyal to Isotta even after the death of the Deledda, tracing her profile on the occasion of the recommendation for the "Missione del Medico" prize, promoted by the "Carlo Erba" Foundation.
+The Doctor is beautiful, elegant; in the evening she transforms like the fairy Melusina, with her clothes and her dazzling jewels, and her eyes and teeth still more dazzling: but she is also a fairy in front of the sick bed, whether a prince or a expert care, generously gives bottles of ancient wine and chickens and flowers.Gervasi, on the other hand, used to characterize Deledda as a woman with very vibrant and intelligent eyes and at the same time, shy and reserved, emphasizing the attributes most similar to her own character: on the one hand determination and tenacity and on the other hand sweetness and discretion.
+The Madesani Deledda family remained very loyal to Gervasi even after the death of Deledda, tracing her profile on the occasion of the recommendation for the Missione del Medico prize, promoted by the Carlo Erba Foundation.